Updated December 4, 2018 . AmFam Team

-Your front door and the space around it is the focal point of your home.
+Your front door — and the space around it — is the focal point of your home.
 Whenever you have guests over or a neighbor walks by, your entryway leaves a lasting impression — so take the time to put these tips into action and make it stand out from the rest:

-Replace your entryway’s hardware.
 From your doorbell to its hinges, you’ve probably got some hardware that’s long overdue for replacing.
 If you’re not keen on replacing every piece, at least clean and shine them to give the appearance that they’re brand new.

 Now that you’ve boosted your front door’s appearance, it’s time to tackle the rest of your home’s front-facing exterior.
 Check out these tips for getting oohs and aahs from the neighbors:

-Clean up or replace your mailbox.
 Impress the mail carrier and give your mailbox a makeover to match your home’s appearance.
 Whether its attached to your house, at the end of the driveway or across the street, it deserves your care!
 If it’s leaking or falling apart, consider replacing it with a higher-quality version altogether.

-Upgrade your house numbers.
 Your house’s address numbers are crucial for mail carriers, package delivery workers, guests and more — so make them stand out!
 Stand across the street and see where your numbers could be the most visible, then go to a hardware store and pick out your favorite style.

-Add potted or hanging plants on your porch.
+For curbside appeal that’s lively and inviting, Add potted or hanging plants on your porch.
 Putting plants on your porch will bring some color to your home and give you a regular reason to step out into the fresh air and enjoy a little slice of nature.

-Plant a garden.
 Planting a garden along the sides of your home can add an even deeper dimension to your home’s curb appeal.
 Planting vegetables, herbs, flowers and other plants will really make your home stand out when they come to maturity.
 If you don’t fancy yourself much of a green thumb, check in with your local greenhouse or gardening store for tips on planting low-maintenance greenery.

-Check all fixtures around your home.
 If you’re like most homeowners, you don’t replace a light until it’s burnt out right when you need it.
 Check all the fixtures around your home and look for any dimming or burnt-out bulbs and replace them.
 Go green and pick out energy-efficient smart bulbs to save yourself some money and help the environment at the same time.

-Add security lighting.
-Add security lighting along the side of your house and near your garage to help you see at night and to deter vandals.
+Another way to improve curb appeal is to add security lighting along the side of your house and near your garage to help you see at night and to deter vandals.
 Battery-powered units are easily installed and can be found at many hardware stores.

 Now that you’ve added plenty of curb appeal to your home, it’s time to clean, repair and maintain some of the harder-to-reach places of your home.
 Here’s how you can cap off your home’s beautification efforts:

-Check your roof.
 Use your eyes and stand on the ground to take a look at your roof, being careful to note any missing or lifted shingles or debris.
 If you do notice anything amiss, contact a professional roofer to have it taken care of promptly.